JonathanZWhite/less-in-practice/README.md

 Style guide for projects that use LESS

+##Style

 ####Naming Conventions
-Class names should be kept short and use dashes to seperate words
+Class names should be kept short and use dashes to seperate words.
+As a rule of thumb, try keep your class numbers under 2 words, 3 max.

 ```
 .editor-tabs {